 OUR LADY OF THE PEARL

 We are Our Lady of the Pearl, a Secular Franciscan community, Saint Joan of Arc Region, called to follow Christ in the footsteps of St. Francis of Assisi.
 We were canonically established on August 23, 2008.
-We meet monthly in Pearlington, MS or in Bay St. Louis.
 We are located on the Mississippi Gulf Coast, in Hancock County.
-Most of us have been very good friends for many years, but our time as a Franciscan group began in the fall of 1996.
+We meet the second Sunday of each month, after Mass and lunch, from 1:30 to 3:30, at St. Clare Catholic Church, 236 South Beach Blvd., Waveland, MS. Most of us have been very good friends for many years, but our time as a Franciscan group began in the fall of 1996.

 All agree that the Lord brought about the initial event which led to the beginning of Our Lady of the Pearl.
 It occurred on October 12, 1996, in Poplarville, Mississippi, with a chance meeting between three Secular Franciscans and a friend.
 The Franciscans shared their journey with their friend who then brought others to later meetings to “come and see.”
 A period of discernment followed with many coming to hear about Saint Francis.